ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

     }
 ```

-Below a few artifacts of training the VAE:
+Below a few artifacts from the training the VAE, which was done on GPU:

 <center>
   <img src="/assets/world-models/vae-training.png">
 <figcaption>Training curve of the first iteration VAE over 8 epochs.
-You can clearly see the effect of the `kl_tolerance=16`.</figcaption>
+You can clearly see the effect of the `kl_tolerance=16` in the second plot.</figcaption>
 </center>

 <center>
   <img src="/assets/world-models/vae-reconstructions.png">
-<figcaption>Observations and their reconstructions from the final VAE, along with the reconstruction and KLD losses</figcaption>
+<figcaption>Observations (`true`) and their reconstructions (`recon`) from the final VAE, along with the reconstruction loss and KLD loss</figcaption>
 </center>

 <center>